codenothing/Nlint/doc/Precommit.md

 GIT Pre-Commit
 --------------

-If you are using git, add the follwing line to your .git/hooks/pre-commit file
+If you are using git, add the following line to your .git/hooks/pre-commit file

 	Nodelint --Nodelint-pre-commit=git